kdoore/CS2335-Gitbook/project1-checklist.md

 - **Title (TitlePanel) **
 	Follow Directions in [HidePanel Script](/project-1-score-and-ui-elements/hidepanel-script.md) Section

+This creates a UI-Panel, with a CanvasGroup.
+The Panel should have a child GameObject that is a Button, it will close the panel.
+Add a child GameObject: UI-Text for your Title

 - **Dialog**
 	- You can use the Simple Dialog Prefab if you'd like